The Biggest and Smallest Federal Tax Refunds By State

 Who among us doesn’t want someone to come along and hand us a few thousand dollars every once in a while?
 The Internal Revenue Service does just that each year when taxpayers file their returns and wait to collect any refunds that are due to them.
 The average federal refund was $2,895 in 2017, the last year for which the Internal Revenue Service has released such data.

-But is this actually a good thing?
 The map below shows a breakdown by state with the biggest and smallest refunds.